 If you’re found to have high blood pressure (BP) on one occasion, you should make an appointment with your doctor or practice nurse to have this rechecked.
-It’s not diagnosed based on just one reading – they want to have a few.
-They will likely lend you a BP machine (or you may have one at home) and they will advise you to keep a BP diary, with a week of readings taken at different times of the day.
-Hypertension is diagnosed on what the majority of readings show.
+High blood pressure is never diagnosed based on just one reading – several readings are needed and you may be lent a BP machine (or you may have one at home) and advised to keep a blood pressure diary, with a week of readings taken at different times of the day.
+Hypertension is diagnosed based on what the majority of readings show.

 Certain groups are at higher risk of developing hypertension.
 If you fall into one of the following categories, ask your doctor's surgery for a BP check or check it at your local pharmacy.